bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 </App>
 ```

-If you want to see StrictMode in action, you should check out this CodeSandbox created by [Kent C. Dodds'](https://twitter.com/kentcdodds):
+If you want to see StrictMode in action, you should check out this CodeSandbox created by [Kent C. Dodds'](https://twitter.com/kentcdodds) (see the console output for warnings):

 <iframe
      src="https://codesandbox.io/embed/y01q7vmpnz?autoresize=1&expanddevtools=1&fontsize=14&hidenavigation=1"